Wily Peralta

-Wily Peralta (born May 8, 1989) is a Dominican professional baseball pitcher for the Dorados de Chihuahua of the Mexican League.
+Wily Peralta (born May 8, 1989) is a Dominican professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Kansas City Royals, and Detroit Tigers.

 Early life

-Peralta grew up in Samana, Dominican Republic, but moved to Santo Domingo when he was 11 in order to train with his uncle.
+Peralta grew up in Samaná, Dominican Republic, but moved to Santo Domingo when he was 11 in order to train with his uncle.
 He did not own a baseball glove until he was 11 years old.
-He practiced his throwing with a lemon.
+He practiced throwing with a lemon.